Keflavik International Airport

 Tel: +354 425 6000

 The small but well-equipped Leifur Eiriksson terminal was refurbished in 2007 to mark its 20th anniversary.
-The terminal offers a 24-hour exchange bureau; an executive lounge with phone, fax and internet connections; restaurants; a children's playground; duty free store; coin and card operated telephones; baby-changing facilities; and an information desk.
+The terminal offers a 24-hour exchange bureau, restaurants, a children's playground, duty free store, coin and card operated telephones, baby-changing facilities and an information desk.
+An executive lounge also has phone, fax and internet connections.
 The terminal is designed for easy access for the disabled.

 There is a business lounge available to passengers of Icelandair.